CSCA 2020 Convention - Call for Papers - Communication And Technology Interest Group

 Papers may use any methodological or theoretical perspective (critical, rhetorical, qualitative, quantitative) and any formalized, consistent citation type (MLA, APA, Chicago, etc.).
 Paper submissions (including polished scholarship-in-progress submissions) are limited to 30 double-spaced pages (excluding references, cover page, abstract, and appendices).

 Paper submissions must include a title and a brief abstract.
 The names of authors and all identifying information should be removed from the paper.
 Students should include the term “STUDENT” on the upper right-hand corner of the title page.
 If the paper will be a student debut, please type “DEBUT STUDENT” on the upper-right hand corner.
 To be considered a graduate student debut paper, the author must be a graduate student, the paper must have single authorship, and the paper must be the author’s first paper to CSCA.
 The division will make awards for the top paper and top student paper.

 Panel proposals should outline a rationale for the panel, provide an overview of the goals of the panel, and describe the panelists.
 Panel proposals may follow a traditional discussion-based format, may involve performative elements, may involve local community members in a dialogue to understand and address issues of injustice, or any other creative format.
 There will be strong preference given to proposals that include panelists from multiple institutions and contexts.

 Awards are given to both top paper and top student paper.
-Awards will be given at the CAT business meeting.

 All technology requests must be made at the time of submission.